 Despite this, snuff remained popular.
 Queen Anne of Great Britain thoroughly enjoyed snuff and everyone on her court would carry around decorated snuff boxes of porcelain, agate, ebony and tortoiseshell; some would even store snuff in the heads of their unique walking canes, an indispensable accessory at the time.
 By Queen Charlotte’s reign, the act of snuff taking had developed into a shared pastime.
 People would gather to partake in snuff together, sharing different blends of ground tobacco and showing off their intricate decorative boxes.
 As snuff boxes became more ornate, they also became popular gifts.

 Snuff boxes were commonly made for personal use and were usually small enough to fit snugly inside a pocket.
 These would hold and preserve a day’s worth of snuff powder (for the average consumer).
 However, larger boxes were also produced to sit atop tables and store larger quantities of snuff for parties and other social events.

-As snuff boxes were coveted luxury objects, the more complex they were the better.
+As snuff boxes were coveted luxury objects, the more complex they were, the better.
 Some featured mechanical parts such as attached watches or music boxes.
 An exquisite example of this can be seen in the video below.
-This Swiss silver-gilt snuff box with neoclassical engravings was crafted by François Nicole, and, with the turn of it’s key, the hidden mechanism inside plays a lovely tune.
+This Swiss silver-gilt snuff box with neoclassical engravings was crafted by François Nicole, and with the turn of its key, the hidden mechanism inside plays a lovely tune.
 The musical movement plays two airs with a fine single piece comb of 61 teeth.

 The most valuable snuff boxes often possess royal provenance and are masterfully made from precious materials.
 However, all snuff boxes are wonderfully tactile and magnificent in their uniqueness.
-No two are quite alike, and their variety and continued usability makes for a collector’s item that is certainly nothing to snuff at.
+No two are quite alike, and their variety and continued usability make for a collector’s item that is certainly nothing to snuff at.